gluten-free | dairy-free

 Although these deviled eggs have similar ingredients to classic deviled eggs (mayo, mustard, egg yolk) the addition of candied bacon, dill, and scallions elevates them to a new level of both taste and texture.
-The candied bacon brings a surprising, yet welcome sweetness with a bit of saltiness, and the touch of cinnamon and cayenne comes through perfectly.
-The fresh dill adds flavor that works so well with eggs, the scallions add a subtle onion flavor and delicate texture, and the stone-ground mustard offers a more subtle mustard flavor than the yellow variety I use in my classic version.
-Once you take your first bite (or eat the entire egg at once as I do) you will love the way these ingredients combine together to create a huge explosion of flavor.
+The candied bacon brings a surprising yet welcome sweetness with a bit of saltiness, and the touch of cinnamon and cayenne comes through perfectly.
+The fresh dill adds flavor that pairs well with eggs, the scallions add a subtle onion flavor and a delicate texture, and the stone-ground mustard offers a subtler mustard flavor than the yellow variety I use in my classic version.
+Once you take your first bite (or eat the entire egg at once as I do), you will love the way these ingredients combine together to create a huge explosion of flavor.

 A few notes:

 - I find that the fresher the eggs, the easier they are to peel.
-I always buy eggs on the same day I am going to make this recipe.
+I always buy eggs on the same day I make this recipe.

 - The dash of fish sauce is optional.

-- You may want to add more or less mayo, depending on your taste but I feel the ¾ cup is solid considering how much I love mayo.
+- You may want to add more or less mayo depending on your taste, but I feel the ¾ cup is solid, given how much I love mayo.

 - You can use a piping bag or a gallon storage bag with a tip added instead of the cake decorator I use.

-- Make sure to mince both the scallions and candied bacon very finely so you one, don’t clog the decorator or piping bag with big pieces, and two, you have a better distribution of ingredients in each egg.
+- Make sure to mince both the scallions and the candied bacon very finely so you don’t clog the decorator or piping bag with large pieces and achieve better distribution of ingredients in each egg.

 The Ingredients